 A growing pile of research is suggesting that focusing on fixing what’s wrong (unless it’s serious and is properly impeding performance) does little for both organisational and individual performance.
 Worse still, for those with low self esteem, when they’re made to compare themselves with others, it can trigger a shame reaction (they become ashamed of not living up to the expectations of others) and a further lowering in self worth.

-Concentrating on strengths improves performance & self esteem
+Concentrating on strengths improves performance, confidence & self esteem

 In a Gallup survey of nearly 200,000 employees in 36 large organisations, it showed that when employees had the opportunity to do what they are best at, they were more productive, they got higher customer satisfaction scores and there was lower staff turnover.
 In other words, their work was better and they were happier.
 Research by the Corporate Leadership Council also showed: